KeyceB3/IOT_Sensors/README.md

 - pip install flask
 - pip install influxdb_client <br>

-In the bddInfluxDB function, replace with your InfluxDB credentials.:
-- host
-- port
-- username
-- password
-- database <br>

 In the SendBdd function replace with your InfluxDB details:
 - bucket
 - org